A2A Agent Card Trust

 - Which handoff profiles may the agent receive after intake?

-The commercial path is hosted Agent Card monitoring, signature verification, allowlist drift detection, procurement exports, remote agent trust tiers, and A2A/MCP gateway enforcement.
+The trusted-source path is hosted Agent Card monitoring, signature verification, allowlist drift detection, procurement exports, remote agent trust tiers, and A2A/MCP gateway enforcement.

 Industry alignment